 Access to Information: an individual has the right to request access to the information we have on them.
-They can do this by contacting our Secretary
+They can do this by contacting our Parish Clerk or Data Protection Officer:

 Information Correction: If they believe that the information we have about them is incorrect, they may contact us so that we can update it and keep their data accurate.
-Please contact: The Secretary.
+Please contact: Parish Clerk.

-Information Deletion: If the individual wishes Knockin Parish Council as sole trustee to Knockin Village Hall to delete the information about them, they can do so by contacting the Secretary/ Parish Clerk.
+Information Deletion: If the individual wishes the Parish Council to delete the information about them, they can do so by contacting the Parish Clerk.

-Right to Object: If an individual believes their data is not being processed for the purpose it has been collected for, they may object by contacting the Secretary.
-Knockin Parish Council as sole trustee to Knockin Village Hall does not use automated decision making or profiling of individual personal data.
+Right to Object: If an individual believes their data is not being processed for the purpose it has been collected for, they may object by contacting the Parish Clerk or Data Protection Officer.

+The Parish Council does not use automated decision making or profiling of individual personal data.

-Complaints: If an individual has a complaint regarding the way their personal data has been processed, they may make a complaint to the Secretary or the Information Commissioners Office casework@ico.org.uk Tel: 0303 123 1113.
+Complaints: If an individual has a complaint regarding the way their personal data has been processed, they may make a complaint to the Parish Clerk, Data Protection Officer or the Information Commissioners Office casework@ico.org.uk Tel: 0303 123 1113.